Best Crust For Sweet Potato Pie (Soul Food Approved)

 The base has to be sturdy enough to hold a silky custard, flaky enough to cut clean, and golden enough to frame every slice like it belongs there.
 Because when that knife goes in?

 The crust should whisper — not crack.
+That’s not luck.
+That’s technique, tested and passed down!

 This guide walks you through exactly how to choose, make, and bake the best crust for sweet potato pie, the Southern soul food way.